beaverbuilder/documentation/docs/assistant/plugin/apps/libraries.md

 ### Import Content

 1. In the Libraries app, navigate to the **Content** section and select the piece of content you’d like to import to your site.
-2. Scroll down and click the Create New action and select one of the following choices:
+2. Scroll down and click the **Import** action and select one of the following choices:

     * **Create New**
       Imports the library item and creates a new page or post in the WordPress Admin Dashboard.